RamezIssac/django-erp-framework/docs/source/topics/admin.rst

 Django ERP framework Site
 --------------------------
 Django ERP framework Site is a custom admin site.
-It provide you the theme and other goodies aimed to make the dashboard more usable.
+It provide you the theme and other goodies aimed to make developement of ERP solutions easier.
+It's use is optional.

 ModelAdmin Classes